rpherbig/rpherbig.github.io/_drafts/iot-security.markdown

 ## There are new attack vectors

-Most IoT devices have not traditionally been Internet-enabled (or, in some cases, digital devices at all!).
-This radical shift results in new attack vectors that we are still learning how to understand.
-The IoT community needs to explore the implications of new devices with new capabilities in new contexts.
+Many of the current-day IoT devices are only recently Internet-enabled.
+In some cases, they're only recently even *digital*.
+This is a radical shift in capabilities and platforms which results in new attack vectors that we are still trying to understand.
+We need to explore the implications of new devices with new capabilities in new contexts.

 A perfect example is the prevalence of accelerometers.
 They are in nearly every smart phone out there, as well as other devices people keep on their person like pedometers.
 However, many people do not know they are a component in their devices, and many of those devices trust the accelerometer data too much.
 Who would think of an accelerometer as an attack vector?
 [These researchers](https://spqr.eecs.umich.edu/papers/trippel-IEEE-oaklawn-walnut-2017.pdf), for one.
 They came up with a series of [acoustic attacks](https://spqr.eecs.umich.edu/walnut/) that can inject false data.

 [Alexa](https://developer.amazon.com/alexa) is the voice service that powers the Amazon Echo.
 This allows customers to use their voice to interact with devices.
 It is a great capability to have around the house, but its risk profile has to be carefully considered.
-We all know someone that [enjoys pranks](https://xkcd.com/1807/) (there is a relevant XKCD for everything!)
+We all know someone that enjoys pranks (there is a relevant [XKCD][] for everything!)
 But I bet most customers never considered what could happen if a newscaster accidentally [used the magic words](http://www.cw6sandiego.com/news-anchor-sets-off-alexa-devices-around-san-diego-ordering-unwanted-dollhouses/) on TV.

 I hope the buyer understood the implications of buying a [wireless-enabled sniper rifle](https://www.wired.com/2015/07/hackers-can-disable-sniper-rifleor-change-target/).
 I hope the city council understood the implications of investing in [light bulbs that could talk to each other](http://iotworm.eyalro.net/).